ctphoenix/Python-Course-Material/chapter8.md

 In these exercises, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
 -  `pandas` makes it easy to perform basic operations on groups within a dataframe without needing to loop through each value in the dataframe.
 The sample code shows you how to group the dataframe by `birdname` and then find the average `speed_2d` for each bird.
-Modify the code to assign the maximum altitudes of each bird into an object called `max_altitudes`.
+Modify the code to assign the mean altitudes of each bird into an object called `mean_altitudes`.

 *** =hint
 - `grouped_birds` contains a column called `altitude`.
-Find the maximum of this column!
+Find the mean of this column!
-- This can be done by calling the `max()` method of this column.
+- This can be done by calling the `mean()` method of this column.

 *** =pre_exercise_code
 ```{python}